Gabronski/portfolio_optimization_course_MEF20/README.md

 4) Function in case of real data coming from excel where we have the end price, convexity and duration on a specific day, the maximization problem has the same scope as the previous.

-5) Functions for the assignment
+5) Functions for the assignment applying the same problems above but with improvements

 # bond_functions file:
 It contains all the functions we want to run.